justinchou/captcha-mail/README.md

 * apikey: string, send grid mail private key, get it from here: https://sendgrid.com/
 * randomStrSource: string, from which we generate the captcha.
 * cachePrefix: string, used for redis key prefix.
+* expireSeconds: number, after these seconds, the captcha expired.
+MIN EXPIRE SECONDS is 60, any settings less than this value will be ignored, and the key never expires.
 * template: object, the email template.
 * redis: object, redis connector.